gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy was trying to sketch the willow tree in the center of the village square when Gumption showed up with a couple of books under his arm.
-She hadn't exactly sneaked out of the house, but she hadn't told her mama she was leaving either.
+She hadn't exactly snuck out of the house, but she hadn't told her mama she was leaving either.
 Besides,
-she had spent the whole morning and most of the afternoon doing chores around the house, mostly to avoid having to look after her little sister, and she felt she'd earned some time for herself.
+she had spent the whole morning and most of the afternoon doing chores, mostly to avoid having to look after her little sister, so she felt she'd earned some time for herself.
+Plus,
+yesterday had been laundry day, so she could sit there in the checked green skirt her mama had cut down for her---the one that *didn't* have work stains on it yet.

-"Heya," Gumption said breathlessly as he plopped himself down on the stone bench beside her.
+"Heya," Gumption said breathlessly as he plopped himself down on the gray stone bench beside her.
 "How's it going?"

 "Aright," she said without looking up.
 The willow tree had defeated her once before.
-She was determined to capture its drooping green branches, but somehow the lines she drew didn't quite capture their melancholy curves the way the pictures in Shaper Leaf's books did.
+She was determined to capture its drooping green branches, but somehow the lines she drew didn't quite capture their melancholy curves the way the pictures in Commander Leaf's books did.

 She closed her sketchbook with a sigh.
 Gumption had a fresh food stain on his shirt, she noticed,